 The Unified Government's approach to economic development is not commonplace in every community and it is truly an asset.
-Working with multiple individuals, partners and organizations like the Wyandotte County Economic Development Council and Kansas City, KS Chamber of Commerce allows us to collaborate in way that furthers economic success throughout the county.
+Working with multiple individuals, partners and organizations like the Wyandotte County Economic Development Council and Kansas City, KS Chamber of Commerce enables us to work together towards furthering economic success.

 2017 Site Plan